 Selling is just as easy as buying – Unlike in the stock market, shorting a currency pair is a common practice.
 In fact, it’s no different than buying a pair because of the way the Forex market works.
 When you go long on a pair, say EURUSD, you are simultaneously buying the first currency (Euro) and selling the second one (USD).
 When you go short, you are selling the first currency (EUR) and buying the second (USD).

-The most liquidate currencies those are also most traded, are the US dollar, EUR, Japanese yen, British pound, Swiss Franc, CAD the Canadian dollar, Australian dollar.
+The most liquidated currencies that are also most traded, are the US dollar, Euro, Japanese yen, British pound, Swiss Franc, CAD the Canadian dollar, Australian dollar.

-Forex online brokers provide a practice account you can see every broker has an opportunity to open demo account there are lots of guidance, and market forecast for the beginning investor.
-Beginner traders can practice their skills in forex trading before actually investing in live forex account with real capital.
+Forex online brokers provide a practice account you can see every broker has an opportunity to open a demo account.
+There are lots of guidance, and market forecasts for the beginning investor.
+Beginner traders can practice their skills in forex trading before actually investing in a live forex account with real capital.

-Once you have gathered some basic skill, the lowest amount of investment can be made.
+Once you have gathered some basic skills, the lowest amount of investment can be made.
 Some broker support as low as $100.00.
-This ‘mini-trading’ account is a nice way to start forex trading.
-But keep in mind for inappropriate money management with such small amount can be blow up your trading account in a day.
+This ‘mini trading account is a nice way to start forex trading.
+But keep in mind for inappropriate money management with such a small amount can be blow up your trading account in a day.
 So you need to learn something about money management.
 In spite of using a good trading system without correct money management success goes far.
-For this reason, we provide a money management guide to our entire forex trading signals subscriber for free that help a trader a lot.
+For this reason, we provide a money management guide to our forex trading signals subscriber for free that helps a trader a lot.
 With the graphical examples in the guide, you will find some valuable tips.